Core Concepts

 Modularity

 Each behavior is a self-contained State class.
-You can add, remove, or modify states without affecting others.
+Add, remove, or modify states without breaking the others.
 It's like Lego, but for robot brains.

 Hybrid Performance